moble/Quaternionic.jl/docs/src/differentiation.md

 \Delta s \\ \Delta t \\ \Delta u \\ \Delta v
 \end{pmatrix}.
 ```

+## Applications to `QuatVec` and `Rotor`

+To understand how this works for `QuatVec` and `Rotor` inputs or outputs, we
+just consider that these are submanifolds of the `Quaternion` manifold.
+The
+only subtlety is that — while the tangent space to `Quaternion` and `QuatVec`
+are naturally identified with `Quaternion` and `QuatVec` themselves — the
+tangent space of the `Rotor` submanifold is naturally identified with
+`Quaternion`.

+Thus, for a `QuatVec` input, ``w`` must always be 0, which means that the
+tangent must always have ``\Delta w = 0``, and we always treat the output
+functions ``(s,t,u,v)`` as independent of ``w`` so that ``\partial s / \partial
+w`` and so on are always 0.
+Similarly, for `QuatVec` outputs, ``s`` must always
+be 0, so that the tangent must always have ``\Delta s = 0``, and ``\partial s /
+\partial w`` and so on are always 0.
+With these considerations in mind, it's
+not hard to simplify the expressions above for `QuatVec` inputs and outputs.

+On the other hand, because the tangent space to the `Rotor` submanifold is
+naturally identified with `Quaternion`, while there is a natural constraint on
+the norms of the input and output arguments, there are no structural constraints
+on the tangent vectors (just that they must be orthogonal to the arguments
+themselves).
+Thus, the expressions above for `Quaternion` inputs and outputs
+will look formally identical for `Rotor` inputs or outputs.

+## Older functions

 In this vein, we also have some very explicit functions for computing "primals"
 (values) and derivatives of functions of `log` and `exp`.
 These are older, and